Securities-based lending can help you tap into the value of your investments

 An opportunity arises.
-Whether for a pied-à-terre in the city, a second home in the country, a vacation house at the beach—or other circumstances that require significant liquidity, such as tax planning, wealth transfers, or transformational charitable giving—why not leverage the premium lending power at your fingertips?
+Whether for a pied-à-terre in the city, a second home in the country, a vacation house at the beach—or other circumstances that require significant liquidity, such as tax planning, wealth transfers, or transformational charitable giving—why not leverage the power of your portfolio at your fingertips?
 Securities-based lending can afford the opportunity to free up available cash by using a portion of your eligible portfolio holdings as collateral.
 Like investing, leveraged borrowing is simply another means of managing wealth that permits you to flex your lending muscle in order to fund a wide variety of personal or business needs.

 Take advantage of the liquidity your assets can offer